 -

-This policy can be amended or ended at the sole discretion of Community Partners at any time with or without further notice.
+This policy can be amended or discontinued at the discretion of Community Partners, with or without notice.

 Comments